What exactly is Multi-touch Attribution?

 By leveraging attribution models, you can account for all interactions that lead to a successful conversion.
 You can use the models by applying them to your campaign reports.
 You can then run the same report through multiple models for a holistic analysis.

 The idea is to have multiple touches available to you when you are tracking campaigns.
 You want to be able to control how the conversion value gets distributed across campaigns.

 The First Touch Attribution Model

-If you also have the belief that the first touch is the most important touch, then this will help you see which campaigns are providing that first touch.
+Also, if you have the belief that the first touch is the most important touchpoint, then this will help you see which campaigns are providing that first touch.
 There is a lot of value in this attribution since the first interaction is very important in starting a customer’s journey with your brand.

 Last Touch Attribution Model

-With the Last Touch Attribution model, 100% of the conversion value is credited to the lead’s last campaign touchpoint prior to conversion.
-If you have new leads coming into your funnel but they are not getting to the conversion goal that you are trying to reach, you can look at that conversion goals and see which campaigns are driving the last touch conversions and making that conversion happen.
-You can then re-allocate your marketing efforts and focus on the campaigns that are driving conversions.
+With the Last Touch Attribution model, 100% of the conversion value is credited to the lead’s last campaign touchpoint before conversion.
+If you have new leads coming into your funnel, but they are not getting to the conversion goal that you are trying to reach, you can look at that conversion goals and see which campaigns are driving the last touch conversions and making that conversion happen.
+You can then reallocate your marketing efforts and focus on the campaigns that are driving conversions.